Lil Win Fined GH¢10,000 by Supreme Court Over Absence in Martha Ankomah Defamation Case

 However, the actor reportedly refused to honour the agreement over the next few months and attempted new legal manoeuvrings to delay the case.

-During an April 1, 2025, hearing, when the actor was supposed to present an apology to the judge for approval as part of the settlement, neither he nor his legal team showed up.
+During a hearing on April 1, 2025, when the actor was supposed to present an apology to the judge for approval as part of the settlement, neither he nor his legal team showed up.

 The situation led the High Court to issue Lil Win a final warning on April 15 to appear before the court or face consequences.